seznam/IMA.js-plugins/.changeset/neat-seals-explode.md

 The Loader component has removed `mode` and `layout` property.
 If you need define `small` or other size of Loader use `fontSize` directly in `style` property.
 For centering Loader in parent element use new `center` prop set to true instead of `layout='center'`.

 All components are memoized.
 So if you pass function as prop use `useCallback` or something similar to pass same reference.
+All valid props are passed directly to native element as attributes.

 All components are not registered to `ima.ui.atom.*` namespace.
 If you need it in your project you can still do it with `ns.namespace` and `ns.set` methods directly in your project.